Hiya Gorgeous!

 Bottom line: Getting enough water isn’t just a healthy habit—it’s a matter of survival.
 How many of your daily “essentials” can you say that about?

-Ok, so we can all agree that getting enough water is super important.
-But what does enough really mean?
-The old “eight glasses a day” rule is outdated.
+The old “eight glasses” drink per day rule is outdated.
 Here’s a simple formula to help you figure out how much water to drink a day:

 Your body weight in pounds: ______ divided by 2 = ______ oz of water per day